Language and creativity

 Computing requirements

-Our OU Study mobile app will operate on all current, supported versions of Android and iOS.
-It’s not available on Kindle.
+- Our OU Study app operates on supported versions of Android and iOS.